 In 1944, Laird Cregar played Jack the Ripper in The Lodger, giving one of the most haunting performances in Hollywood history.
 It was the climax of a strange celebrity that saw this young actor win a sinister distinction as the portrayer of psychopaths and villains.
 Standing 6’3” and weighing over 300 pounds, he was determined to break free of this typecasting.
 Cregar desired to become “a beautiful man” and, to this end, embarked on a brutal diet

 that killed him at the age of 31.
 What was this sensitive man really like?
 What other personal demons hastened his early death?

 The first full biography of Cregar, this book tells the candid, heartbreaking story of this brilliant, doomed actor and the monolithic Hollywood in which he lived and died.
-It contains appendices of his film, theatre, and radio work, plus 100 photographs, many never before published.
+This 329-page biography contains appendices of his film, theatre, and radio work, plus 100 photographs, many never before published.

 Decades of research…the author brings Cregar back to vivid life in this culmination of an ‘almost lifelong’ fascination with the actor…as with most good Hollywood biographies, this one interweaves its subject’s life story with the story of the movie business itself…Mank finds joy as well as tragedy in Cregar’s attempt to live his dream…gives rich life to an unknown Hollywood story.—Booklist;

 Mank offers one of the first in-depth studies of Samuel Laird Cregar…a compelling, cautionary tale of an actor who held his own—Library Journal.